-Two weeks ago Kaley Dignen and I decided to take a mini vacation and venture out to St. Pete beach for a little R&R. St. Pete Beach was only a 2.5 hour drive from Orlando, the perfect getaway which wasn’t too far, but it still felt like we were “getting away”.
-A gal’s gotta do what a gal’s gotta do!
-We (overpacked) our car, blasted the tunes and were on our way!
-We arrived at the cutest quaint Inn On The Beach which was overlooking the ocean.
+My friend Kaley Dignen and I took a mini vacation to St. Pete beach for a little R&R. We stayed at the cutest hotel Inn On The Beach which was overlooking the ocean.
 As opposed to a chain hotel, each room at the Inn On The Beach is unique in decor and amenities.
 We stayed in the Sand Piper Suite, located on the top floor of the Inn.
 We had more than enough room with a full kitchen, living room, bedroom, bathroom and balcony overlooking the ocean.

 The beach was stunning, quiet and calm with white sand, tons of beautiful shells (so different from the east coast!) and lots of vitamin sea.

 Where To Eat: Sea Hags